Yoselyn Ortega: Killer Nanny Who Stabbed Two Children To Death In 2012 Will Face The Jury On Monday

 Lucia and Leo Krim were killed on October 25, 2012, inside their home inside the La Rochelle apartment building located on the Upper West Side of Manhattan in New York.
 Yoselyn is accused of stabbing both the children as their mother and sister – then three-year-old Nessie was away at a nearby pool for swimming lessons.
 After brutally killing both the children, Yoselyn attempted suicide and stabbed herself repeatedly in the neck and throat.
 Marina Krim, the mother of the children, witnessed the horrific sight of both her children bleeding to death in a bathtub when she returned home a few hours later.
 She also found Yoselyn on the floor with the self-inflicted wound to her throat.
 While both the children were later pronounced dead, doctors did manage to save the life of Yoselyn.

 Nearly two years after the murders, in 2014, Yoselyn had reportedly said “sorry” for the killings.
-Yoselyn was quoted saying the following according to court documents, The New York Times reports;
+Yoselyn was quoted saying the following according to court documents, The New York Times reported.

 “Oh my God, I’m sorry, I’m sorry for what I’ve done.
 Relieve me of my misery.”